How to choose the right style of shutters for my home? Posted on 12 Oct 13:54 , 0 comments

 Solid Shutters – Our most traditional shutter style, solid shutters were historically installed on bay windows or sash windows on more upscale properties.

-When you have chosen the style you want how do you choose the configuration?
+When you have chosen the shutter style you want how do you choose the configuration?

 If you want to be able to open the window fully, think about where the shutters will open to, is there any furniture around the window that will prevent this, do you need to bi-fold the panels to allow this to happen because there is a wall on one side of the window.
-In honesty, this comes down to the individual property and they look you are trying to go for.
+Bifold means, you will have a series of shutter panels that fold back like a concertina.

 We are here to help